|

 and young mothers from their own community.
 These mentors, called

-Doulas, help young expectant mothers develop and maintain healthy
+Doulas, helped young expectant mothers develop and maintain healthy

 lifestyles during pregnancy, breastfeeding and early motherhood through